-Once out of the Melt Cycle, temperature is reached.
-Then product shows in the display.
+Once out of the Melt Cycle, flashes until 5° before setpoint temperature is reached.
+Then illuminates and the selected product shows in the display.

 - 5. Before loading product onto the racks, lower the racks into the hot shortening to prevent the product sticking to the racks. - 6.
 Slide racks of breaded product into carrier on the lid, starting with the bottom tier, to avoid damaged product. - 7.
-Lower and lock the lid, and press .
+Lower and lock the lid, and press

 A different product can be selected during the first minute of cooking, in case the wrong Product Button was pressed.
-To check the shortening temperature pressed or to stop a cook cycle, pressed.
+To check the shortening temperature press or to stop a cook cycle, press

 8. At the end of the cycle, the pressure vents automatically and an alarm sounds, while the display shows "DONE".
-Then, press .